Eiji-Kb/macacon/README.md

 sh ./macacon.sh -m -c 1.2 oronamin.mp4 neworonamin.mp4
 ```

-Colorfulness (The addition functions. but not recommend. because unnatural.)
+Colorfulness control (This is addition functions.
+But not recommend. because unnatural.)
 ```
 sh ./macacon.sh -c 2.8 oronamin.mp4 neworonamin.mp4
 ```

 ## Note:
--non-commercial
+* non-commercial
--When you publish the colorization work,
+* When you publish the colorization work,
  You should respect the will of the movie director.